 Have Presence can’t stress this last SEO factor enough!
 Social signals have a major impact on your ranking; the more people “like” and share your content, the more chance you have of being ranked higher in results.

 This is why you need to set up social sharing buttons on your site—preferably on every page.
-Not only will this bring you more traffic, but it increases the chances of your content going viral.
+According to this popular SEO service in Sydney, not only will this bring you more traffic, but it increases the chances of your content going viral.

 What SEO factors do you recommend paying attention to?